Bahrain: Women's rights

 Women in Bahrain acquired voting rights and the right to stand in national elections in the 2002 election.
 However, no women were elected to office in that year's polls.
 In response to the failure of women candidates, six were appointed to the Shura Council, which also includes representatives of the kingdom's indigenous Jewish and Christian communities.
 Nada Haffadh became the country's first female cabinet minister on her appointment as Minister of Health in 2004.
 The quasi-governmental women's group, the Supreme Council for Women, trained female candidates to take part in the 2006 general election.
 When Bahrain was elected to head the United Nations General Assembly in 2006 it appointed lawyer and women's rights activist Haya bint Rashid Al Khalifa President of the United Nations General Assembly, only the third woman in history to head the world body.
 Female activist Ghada Jamsheer said "The government used women's rights as a decorative tool on the international level."
 She referred to the reforms as "artificial and marginal" and accused the government of "hinder[ing] non-governmental women societies".

 In 2006, Lateefa Al Gaood became the first female MP after winning by default.
 The number rose to four after the 2011 by-elections.
-In 2008, Houda Nonoo was appointed ambassador to America making her the first Jewish ambassador of any Arab country.
+In 2008, Houda Nonoo was appointed ambassador to the United States making her the first Jewish ambassador of any Arab country.
 In 2011, Alice Samaan, a Christian woman, was appointed ambassador to Britain.